-Neuroscientists conduct research into the study of the structure and function of the nervous system.
+What Does a Neuroscientist Do?Neuroscientists conduct research into the study of the structure and function of the nervous system.
 The nervous system is complex and regulates, controls or influences many physiologic systems.
 As medical scientists, neuroscientists typically have a PhD, and some earn an MD in addition to or instead of the PhD.

-Those neuroscientists who do earn a MD might use their knowledge of the human brain to treat brain conditions.
+What Might I Do with a Neuroscience Degree?Those neuroscientists who do earn a MD might use their knowledge of the human brain to treat brain conditions.

 - Neurologists are those professionals who diagnose, treat, and help prevent diseases and disorders of the nervous system.

 - Neurological surgeons use their skills to treat the brain and nervous system through operations.

 - Neurological psychologists apply theories and principles of neuropsychology to diagnose and treat disorders of higher cerebral functioning.

-Refine your search for Neuroscience Graduate Programs based on a preferred format.
+Campus or Online Neuroscience Degree?Refine your search for Neuroscience Graduate Programs based on a preferred format.
 An online neuroscience degree or certificate may offer self-paced study.
 Campus neuroscience programs may be easier to find, especially those in which students work closely with a faculty mentor.
 Look for graduate neuroscience schools in a specific city, state or country.

 Pick a Neuroscience Graduate Program in Pennsylvania Right HereEasily compare Neuroscience Graduate Programs.
 Refine your search by Masters in Neuroscience or PhD in Neuroscience programs or use the filter to the left to narrow your selection.